Tuesday, May 14, 2019

 To cope with her stress, Natalie snaps the hair elastic on her wrist.
 She constantly compares parts of her body, especially her thighs with those of others despite her Aunt Judy telling her she has "sturdy thighs" that will carry her far.
 Baguchinsky realistically portrays Natalie's constant war with food.
 "In the cafeteria, I settle on a soy cheeseburger on a whole wheat bun and a bag of crackers.
 At the end of the line, near the cashier, a pile of prepackaged desserts sings like a siren on treacherous rocks.
 I try not to look, but I'm hungry.
 And they have snickerdoodles -- my favorite.
 I take two and stare at them on my tray, anxiety blooming in my throat like bile."

 The main theme of the novel is that of a young woman who has created this persona to fit in with societal expectations of beauty and health.
 In the process, she's lost who she is.
 As a young girl, Natalie experienced body shaming from classmates such as Fred Parkmore.
-Baguchinsky shows her readers how this has affected Natalie; she has low self esteem and in order to protect herself has devised her "armor" literally with a shaper that she puts on each day to mold her body into the approved shape, even though she can't take a full breath while wearing it and figuratively through the mantra of "be awesome".
-However, as her internship progresses, Natalie begins to slowly shed that armor.
-First it's her dresses styled to her plus-sized figure, then it's her shoes which are inappropriate for working in the bone bed and walking on the trails.
-Then after the night drinking, a hung-over Natalie dispenses with the makeup, the foundation and eyeliner and lipstick and even her shaper.
-Cody notices immediately that she looks different, telling Natalie, "You look nice.
-Softer.
-That's all."
-But Natalie's not ready yet to drop her armor and she changes "softer into vulnerable.
-Unprotected.
-Fat."
-Natalie can't accept Cody's compliment and does her makeup.
+Baguchinsky shows her readers how this has affected Natalie; she has low self esteem and in order to protect herself has devised her "armor" literally with a shaper that she puts on each day to mold her body into the approved shape, even though she can't take a full breath while wearing it.
+She figuratively "armors" herself with the mantra of "be awesome".

 But it is only after Cody almost loses his life while they are attempting to protect a newly discovered fossil during a severe storm that Natalie finally decides to shed her armor.
 She recognizes that her armor makes her look invulnerable, which is not really true.
 When she goes to meet the people who will decide her fate after so many mistakes and poor choices, she doesn't wear her shaper, does her makeup only lightly and pulls her frizzy hair back in a ponytail.
 Natalie decides to stands up for herself, telling the panel about her love for paleontology and expressing regret over her poor decisions.
-She also stands up to her Dr. Carver, whom she no longer idolizes.
+She also stands up to Dr. Carver, whom she no longer idolizes.

 After she is expelled from the internship program, in the bathroom Natalie remembers why she began using makeup. "...I liked what I saw in the mirror - but I felt like I was looking at someone else.
 It was a mask to help me hide from people like Fred.
 It was part of what would become my armor.
 I don't think I want to hide anymore."
 She decides that she will wear makeup, the dresses, the shapewear and even the shoes if she wants to, if she feels like it.
 "If not...well, the world can deal.
 I'm doing this for me, not for anyone else.
 There's no more Fat Nat, no more Awesome Natalie, no more fake-it-till-you-make-it.
 There's just me."
 Natalie is helped further by Cody's acceptance of who she is.
 He gives her the confidence to be herself and we see this at the end of the novel when she chooses a casual outfit - one that isn't her armor.